MicrosoftDocs/sql-docs/docs/reporting-services/create-deploy-and-manage-mobile-and-paginated-reports.md

   - "reports [Reporting Services], about reports"
   - "Reporting Services"
   - "SQL Server Reporting Services"
-#customer intent: As a SQL Server user, I want to learn how to create, deploy, and manage reports using SQL Server Reporting Services (SSRS) to deliver data insights through paginated reports and modern web portals.
+#customer intent: As a SQL Server user, I want to learn how I can manage reports by using SQL Server Reporting Services (SSRS) paginated reports.
 ---

 # What is SQL Server Reporting Services (SSRS)?